gigivangrinberg/clickscript/clickscript/README.md

 - Progress feedback and ESC to abort at any time.
 - macOS only.

+## Typical Use Case: Walt Food Ordering

+**ClickScript was designed to help automate rapid clicking in the Walt food ordering app (https://walt.co.il/) for Israel.**
+This can be useful for quickly securing limited-availability food orders or deals that require fast, repeated clicks on a specific button in the Walt web or desktop app.

+**How to use with Walt:**
+1. Open the Walt app or website and navigate to the order or deal you want.
+2. Move your mouse cursor over the button you want to click (e.g., "Order", "Get Deal", etc.).
+3. Run ClickScript with your desired options (see below).
+4. Use `--wait-for-space` to prepare and start clicking at the right moment.
+5. The script will rapidly click at the mouse position, helping you secure your order faster.

+> **Note:** Use this tool responsibly and only where permitted by Walt's terms of service.

 ## Installation

 Make sure you have Python 3 and pip installed.